 In and around the city

-If walking or cycling isn't your thing then there's taxis, or MetroOpens external site in a new window, Launceston's major city and suburban public transport provider.
-For longer trips throughout the state, Tassielink Regional CoachesOpens external site in a new window and Redline CoachesOpens external site in a new window operate an extensive timetable to most major Tasmanian towns.
+There’s also taxis or Metro, Launceston's major city and suburban public transport provider.
+For longer trips throughout the state, Tassielink Transit and Redline Coaches operate an extensive timetable to most major Tasmanian towns.

-^ You must be a Qantas Frequent Flyer to earn and redeem Qantas Points.
+Disclaimer: ^ You must be a member of the Qantas Frequent Flyer program to earn and redeem Qantas Points.
 A joining fee may apply.
-Membership and points are subject to the Qantas Frequent Flyer program terms and conditions.
+Membership and Qantas Points are subject to the Qantas Frequent Flyer program terms and conditions.

-** Prices are per room, per night and vary depending on date of check in, length of stay and room type.
+Disclaimer: ** Prices are per room, per night and vary depending on date of check in, length of stay and room type.
 Conditions apply.

-~ Qantas activities are provided by Viator.
+Disclaimer: ~ Qantas activities are provided by Viator.
 Conditions apply.